M4 Sherman: M4A3

 The Ford V-8 engined M4A3s took part in the 1943 'survival' race.
 On average, the engines worked for 255 hours, though one failed after 87 hours of running.
 Three tanks were taken out of the test at 187, 247, and 295 operating hours due to reasons unrelated to the engine.
 The report noted that even disqualified motors could be returned to service by replacing only one part: the rest were still in excellent condition.
-Of all the Ford engines, it turned out to be the most service-friendly.
-The M4A3 tanks covered a greater distance than other Shermans: ten vehicles covered 20,346 miles (32,743 km) in total (half on-the-road off-road road) over 2,388 hours -an impressive achievement.
+Of all the Ford engines, it turned out to be the most service friendly.
+The M4A3 tanks covered a greater distance than other Shermans: ten vehicles covered 20,346 miles (32,743 km) in total (half on-the-road, half off-road) over 2,388 hours - an impressive achievement.

 The M4A3 continued to lead to reliability through further testing.
 On tests in the winter and spring of 1944, one tank covered 2,097 mi in 203 hours and 25 minutes.
 An M4 failed after only 15 hours and 10 minutes and was replaced by another.
 The M4A1 lasted 27 hours 15 minutes, and the M4A4 covered 1,343 miles (2,161 km) in 149 hours and 35 minutes.

 Around the same time, another reliability test began, albeit on a smaller scale of 20 Shermans of various types including four M4A3.
 The time spent on repairs was carefully measured: on average, the M4A3 took 110 hours to service the engine, which was better than the M4A1 (132 hours) or M4A2 (143 hours), but more than double the average of 45 hours on maintenance of the Chrysler multibank by M4A4 crews.
 M4A3 remained superior in transmission time: 112 hours versus 340 hours for the M4A4.
 In terms of suspension, the tanks turned out to be approximately equal.
 None of the tanks with Ford engines passed the entire route: they dropped out after 293, 302, 347, and 350 hours of running.
 Only three Chrysler engines and one General Motors diesel engine coped with the task.